 Lauren Greenfield directed the film.

 “The documentary centers on the indomitable character and controversial political career of Imelda Marcos, the former first lady of the Philippines whose behind-the-scenes influence of her husband Ferdinand’s presidency rocketed her to the global political stage,” said Showtime.

 “The story of Imelda Marcos, past and present, has achieved an exceptional level of relevance in The Kingmaker,” said Vinnie Malhotra, executive VP, non-fiction programming, Showtime Networks Inc. “Lauren Greenfield’s tireless efforts give dimension to a figure who has at once fascinated and vexed not only the people of the Philippines, but people worldwide.
 The result is as riveting as it is enlightening.”

 Greenfield’s films include Generation Wealth and The Queen of Versailles.
 The Kingmaker explores the Marcos family’s long history of corruption, extravagance and brutality.
-“Featuring unprecedented access, including one-on-one interviews and verity footage with Imelda Marcos, The Kingmaker tells her story as a powerful female leader who left an indelible mark on history and divided a nation,” said Showtime.
+“Featuring intimate access, including one-on-one interviews and verity footage with Imelda Marcos, The Kingmaker tells her story as a powerful female leader who left an indelible mark on history and divided a nation,” said Showtime.